Blackpool GP Practice Populations

 Share this page

-NHS Blackpool Clinical Commissioning Group (CCG) commissions healthcare services for patients registered to its member GP practices.
-In August 2020 this covered a population of 175,029 people and is considerably higher than the resident population of the Blackpool Council local authority area.
+Up until the 30th June 2022, NHS Blackpool Clinical Commissioning Group (CCG) commissioned healthcare services for patients registered to its member GP practices.
+At this time, this covered a population of 176,803 people and is considerably higher than the resident population of the Blackpool Council local authority area (estimated to be around 141,100 in 2021).

-Figure 1: GP Practice LIst Size and Locality as at August 2020
+Figure 1: GP Practice List Size and Locality as at June 2022

 GP Practice Code | GP Practice Name | Primary Care Network | Number of Patients |